Sheila Fell: Career

-In 1955 at the age of 24, she held her first exhibition, becoming the youngest ever artist to exhibit at the Beaux Arts Gallery in Bond Street, London.
+In 1955 at the age of 24, Fell held her first exhibition, becoming the youngest ever artist to exhibit at the Beaux Arts Gallery in Bond Street, London.
 In December 1955, she appeared on the ten-minute 'Highlight' television programme, which spotlighted the personalities of the day.
 She joined the teaching staff of Chelsea School of Art in 1958.
-She would never return to live permanently in Cumberland but its landscape dominated her work for the rest of her life.
+She would never return to live permanently in Cumberland but she frequently visited her family there, and its landscape dominated her work for the rest of her life.

 That first exhibition in London sold out and brought Fell to the attention of artist L. S. Lowry, who bought two paintings and a drawing, creating a friendship that would last for many years.
 Lowry gave Fell all the help he could; he advised and encouraged her, and gave financial support by buying around twenty of her paintings and giving her a weekly allowance of £3 and would often visit her when she returned home to Aspatria for her regular holidays.
 They would go out to the countryside to paint.
 Lowry got on well with her parents and always called her "Miss Fell", until shortly before his death.
+He hailed her as the greatest landscape painter of her generation.

-Although never married, she had a daughter Anna in 1958, by the Greek sculptor Takis Vassilakis.
+Although never married, Fell had a daughter Anna in 1958, by the Greek sculptor Takis Vassilakis.

 Style and influences

-Sheila Fell used powerful, melancholy oils of living landscape, presided over by huge brooding mountains and dark looming clouds.
+Fell used powerful, melancholy oils of living landscape, presided over by huge brooding mountains and dark looming clouds.
 Colour was always less important than tone, she painted the hills and the seas of the area she loved so well, she painted the earth and those who worked it, depicting rich brown soils, piles of potatoes, small groups of driven cattle, indistinguishable farm buildings and terraced houses running along the streets of Aspatria.
+Her obituary writer in The Times described her work, by relating back to her childhood in Cumberland, as having both ethical and aesthetic weight.
 Several major artists influenced her style, Cézanne, Constant Permeke, Auerbach and Van Gogh are all evident in parts of her early work.